rasilvap/conversion-numbers-to-words/README.md

 -In this application, we do not need any database connectivity.

-I pushed always to the main branch because I was the only developer working in this Project, in another scenario with multiple developers, we have to follow a branch strategy, with the different branches for development and master ones, with different conventions such as ```/feature, /fix, /hotfix``` etc.
+I pushed my changes always to the main branch because I was the only developer working in this Project, in another scenario with multiple developers, we have to follow a branch strategy, with the different branches for development and master ones, with different conventions such as ```/feature, /fix, /hotfix``` etc.

-The maximun and minimum allowed values are ```-9223372036854775808``` and ```9223372036854775807```, equivalent to the maximun and minimum Long Java values allowed.
+The maximum and minimum allowed values are ```-9223372036854775808``` and ```9223372036854775807```, equivalent to the maximum and minimum Long Java values allowed.

 To handle the input bad format error this app is using a ```@ControllerAdvice``` annotation in the ```ExceptionHandler``` class.
 This annotation allow us to get and handle all the exceptions in the app, in this case is important to handle the ```400 badRequest``` which is sent when the number is higher than the allowed one or we receive a character as input.